NixNeovim/NixNeovim/README.md

+# Forked

+This fork containes more modules and cleaner code

 # NixVim - A Neovim configuration system for nix
 ## What is it?
 NixVim is a [Neovim](https://neovim.io) distribution built around